gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ### Module registration

-Then, instanciate the shell [Runtime](/reference/runtime/runtime-class.md) and [register the remote module](/reference/registration/registerRemoteModules.md) (the configuration of the remote module will be covered in the [next section](create-remote-module.md)):
+Next, to register the modules, instanciate the shell [Runtime](/reference/runtime/runtime-class.md) and register the remote module with the [registerRemoteModules](/reference/registration/registerRemoteModules.md) function (the configuration of the remote module will be covered in the [next section](create-remote-module.md)):

 ```tsx !#14-16,19-21,24 host/src/bootstrap.tsx
 import { Suspense } from "react";